Departamento-de-Engenharia-Informatica/sem5pi-24-25-3NA_G74/README.md

 allocate tasks, milestones, and responsibilities to ensure that the students can develop a working system by the end of the course.
 Each sprint will include a planning phase, development phase, testing, and review.

+## Overview

+In this project, you will develop a web-based surgical appointment and resource management system.
+The system will consist of several modules:
+- Backoffice Web Application
+- 3D Visualization Module
+- Planning/Optimization Module
+- GDPR Module
+- Business Continuity Plan (BCP)

+The goal is to expose students to full-stack web development, REST APIs, database management, 3D rendering, optimization using Prolog, and privacy law (GDPR).
+You will work in groups of 4, with each group member responsible for different parts of the system.
+Each student will be responsible for a distinct part of the system, but collaboration is essential for integrating the various components into a functional product.
+All user stories across the modules must align, and any dependencies between modules (e.g., 3D visualization relying on scheduling data from the planning module) must be carefully managed.